rstudio/rstudio-docker-products/README.md

 Also remember to deactivate the license before stopping the container or it will count as an active license, look at the `startup.sh` scripts for an example on how to do this automatically.

+**IMPORTANT:** [All images and product versions are subject to our support policy, and outdated images will be removed.
+Please make plans to update accordingly](https://rstudio.com/about/platform-support/#supported-pro-product-versions)

 # RStudio Server Pro

 #### Simple Example